jbrudvik/baller/README.md

 Baller organizes your configuration files.

 Use Baller to create a "ball" for a configuration files.
-Once you've put your configuration files in a ball, it's easy to install, update, and uninstall your configuration files on all of your different computers.
-And share with others.
+Once you've put your configuration files in a ball, it's easy to install and update your configuration files on all of your different computers.
+Share with others painlessly too.

 ## Install